Green Roof Feasibility Study

 |Project Location:||136 Milton St.|

-In 2014, the Greenpoint Reformed Church received GCEF funding of $5,000 (and provided $1,000 in matching funds) to determine the feasibility of installing a green roof on the church, located at 136 Milton Street.
+In 2014, through a competitive process, the Greenpoint Reformed Church received $5,000 in GCEF funding (and provided $1,000 in matching funds) to determine the feasibility of installing a green roof on the church, located at 136 Milton Street.
 Green roofs provide a number of environmental benefits, including reducing stormwater runoff and related air pollution.
 An engineering study was conducted to determine the strength and durability of the 2,500-square foot roof, originally constructed in 1848.
 A detailed description of roof conditions and an estimate for installation of a green roof was also prepared.
 The findings determined that a green roof would be possible after structural changes to the church’s roof.
 Based on these findings, the church is exploring the potential cost and scope of work associated with moving forward with the installation of a green roof.

-- Conducted a detailed engineering study to determine the feasibility of installing a green roof on the Greenpoint Reformed Church, including the associated costs.
+- Conducted a detailed engineering study to determine the feasibility (and associated cost) of installing a green roof on the Greenpoint Reformed Church

-- Determined that installation of a green roof at the church would be feasible after structural changes were made to the roof.
+- Determined that installation of a green roof at the church would be feasible with structural changes to the roof